satcar77/miband4/README.md

 # MIBAND 4 - Python Library

 > Library to interact with Xiaomi MiBand4.
-> Tested only on linux.
+> Only works on linux.
 ![demo](screen/1.png)

 ## Contributors